-Jakarta, a city of 10 million, whose transport network serves 30 million in the greater city area, is the winner of the 2021 Sustainable Transport Award.
-The award was announced at ITDP’s annual MOBILIZE Summit on Friday, the end of a weeklong virtual event celebrating the 2020 winner, Pune, India.
+Jakarta, Indonesia, a city of 10 million, whose transport network serves 30 million in the greater city area, is the winner of the 2021 Sustainable Transport Award.

 A Focus on Cycling

-Another feature of Jakarta’s transformation has been the planning of a 500km cycling network, the first 63 km of which are already in place.
-ITDP Indonesia’s work over the last several years, which included hosting cycle rides with the Governor of Jakarta, promoting Car Free Days, and raising the profile of cycling has paid off during COVID.
-As in most cities around the world, cycling has taken off with significant growth this year.
-This summer, as Jakarta has begun to ease its large-scale social restrictions, cycling in the city has increased by 500% citywide.
+As in most cities around the world, cycling during the coronavirus has taken off with significant growth this year and the city’s investment in pop-up bike lanes.
+During June and July, as Jakarta has begun to ease its large-scale social restrictions, cycling in the city increased by 500% citywide.
 In high-volume travel areas, such as near Dukuh Atas station along Jl.
-Sudirman, ridership grew by 1000%.
+Sudirman, ridership grew by 1,000%.
 While this was an emergency response, the city backed it up with policy.
 During the social restrictions in place during the spring, the city of Jakarta issued Governor Regulation No. 51 of 2020 Article 21 which states: “all road segments are prioritized for pedestrians and bicycle transport users as a means of daily mobility for accessible distances”.
 With the regulation, pop-up bike lane programs and providing bike parking became the main element to accelerate the city’s vision as a bike-friendly city.

 “The public enthusiasm for cycling in Jakarta should be a wakeup call for municipal governments everywhere that just building for cars is no longer good enough,” says Heather Thompson, ITDP CEO.
 “Whether it’s a pandemic, a climate-change related weather event, or an air quality crisis, Jakarta’s success shows us the value of having all options for transit available to keep the city moving.”
 Thanks to the groundwork already being laid, the city was able to quickly scale up cycling capacity to meet the moment.
 They opened up two major roads, Jl.
 Sudirman and Jl.
 Thamrin, with a “pop-up” bicycle lane, giving priority to cyclists in a highly car-oriented city.